eminzey/S-P500_ESG_Sector_Analysis/README.md

 ![ESG Scores by Sector](esg_scores_by_sector.png)

 ## Author
-- **Aman Mebrahtu** - Aspiring Data Scientist eager to apply data analysis and visualization skills.
+- **Aman Mebrahtu** - Aspiring Data Scientist getting masters degree from Eastern University, PA eager to apply data analysis and visualization skills.

 ## License
 This project is licensed under the MIT License.